Church of Christ (Temple Lot): Temple Lot

 The church currently occupies a property in Independence, Missouri, known as the Temple Lot.
 This grassy, 2 acre plot is considered by Latter-day Saints of nearly all persuasions to be the site designated by Joseph Smith for the temple of the New Jerusalem, a sacred city to be built preparatory to the Second Coming of Jesus Christ.
 The Hedrickites returned to Independence in 1867 to purchase the designated lot for this temple, and the church has been headquartered there ever since.
-In 1891, the church was sued by the Reorganized Church of Jesus Christ of Latter Day Saints for title to the Temple Lot.
+In 1891, the church was sued by the RLDS Church for title to the Temple Lot.
 The RLDS Church won at trial, but this decision was reversed on appeal.
 In the 1930s, the Temple Lot church excavated the site in an attempt to build a temple, but their efforts stalled because of the Great Depression and internal disputes, and the excavation was filled in 1946.
 The lot was re-landscaped, and is today occupied only by the church's headquarters and a few trees in its northeast corner.
 No further plans to erect such an edifice have been announced.

 Church burnings

-In July 1898, William D. C. Pattison, a suspended member of the Church of Jesus Christ of Latter-day Saints from Boston, Massachusetts, was arrested and briefly detained after attempting to remove a fence placed around the Temple Lot.
+In July 1898, William D. C. Pattison, a suspended member of the LDS Church from Boston, Massachusetts, was arrested and briefly detained after attempting to remove a fence placed around the Temple Lot.
 Early on September 5, 1898, he set fire to the tiny headquarters building, and then walked to the police station and turned himself in.
 After he testified in court appearances in November 1898, Pattison was found guilty but insane and sentenced to a stay in a mental institution.
 The building was reconstructed in 1905.